 Ejectment of Unwanted Tenant

-When there is no agreement to pay rent, an ejectment lawsuit may be filed by a property owner (or a person in lawful possession of the property) to recover possession of the property from an unwanted occupant.
+When there is no agreement to pay rent, between a property owner and the occupant an ejectment lawsuit is the proper action to be filed by a property owner (or a person in lawful possession of the property) to recover possession of the property from an unwanted occupant.
 While ejectments are very similar to unlawful detainers, ejectments are filed if the unwanted occupant can claim he/she has legal or equitable title, interest, or a right to the property.
+Whereas unlawful detainer actions do not involve the occupant claiming an ownership interest in the property.

 Unlike unlawful detainers, ejectments are not summary proceedings, so the unwanted occupant has 20 days to respond to the complaint.
 Ejectments are commonly filed by a property owner who has purchased a home at a foreclosure sale, against the previous property owner who refuses to leave.
 Below is an example of how an ejectment may be used as a legal course of action.